MashaWaleed/HomeControl_IOT/README.md

 ### Setup the ESP32:
 - Connect sensors and devices to the ESP32 as per the provided schematics.
-- Flash the ESP32 with the Arduino code available in this repository.
+- Flash the ESP32 with the  code available in this repository.

 ### Configure the Qt GUI:
 - Open the Qt project in Qt Creator.
-- Ensure the GUI is set up to communicate with the ESP32 over the specified serial port.
+- Ensure the GUI is set up to communicate with the ESP32 over the specified TCP port.

 ### Connect and Control:
 - Power on the ESP32 and ensure it connects to your WiFi network.